Wendy Capewell - Specialising in Anxiety, Stress, Relationships, Trauma.

 All I would say is that if you don’t take that step, nothing will change.
 So why not take yor courage in both hands and do something about it.

-I offer both daytime and evening appointments, either face to face or through Skype, so why not contact me for a FREE Discovery call to see if we are a good fit.
+I offer both daytime and evening appointments, either face to face, telephone, or through Zoom, so why not contact me for a FREE Discovery call to see if we are a good fit.

 Visit my website to learn more about me and find some helpful articles - https://www.wendycapewell.co.uk/